‘lucid examples of oppression against black minorities’

 Sometimes quite strong language is used when writing up reports of what was heard:

-The files contain reports of demonstrations that include names of speakers, what they said, how they were received by the audience and such like.
-The reports of demonstrations and pickets include methodical listings of the banners carried, leaflets distributed, slogans chanted, organisations represented, while known members of groups were identified and put on file.
+The files contain reports of demonstrations and pickets that include names of speakers, what they said, how they were received by the audience and also methodical listings of the banners carried, leaflets distributed, slogans chanted, organisations represented, while known members of groups were identified and put on file.

 It is striking how it seems that no detail is too trivial to be stored.